 How to Worldbuild: But how to give credibility to your world so it feels real even though it’s all made up?

-Neil Gaiman tells us that we have to understand the rules of our world and make your character follow it.
+Neil Gaiman tells us that we have to understand the rules of our world and make our character follow them.

 The magic has to make sense in its own way.

-The only thing you need are some rules.
+The only thing you need is some rules.
 And that your character follows those rules.